 The article from the UK used fragments of tire leached with solutions with a pH of 2.5.
 That study was simulating the conditions of a pile of waste tires exposed to acid rain.

 The Nepal study actually burned the tire samples and measured the heavy metals in the ash.
 That simulated very well what happens in Nepal where many families use cut up tires as a fuel source for warmth.
-Not much to do with how we use them.

 "When the Rubber Meets the Road" looked at the bits that come off the tires and contaminate the environment.
 Like the Nepal study, they measured the total concentration of heavy metals in the tire treads.
 I like the fact that they look at the treads, but we are not rolling our tires on the ground to grow vegetables.